japila-books/pyspark-internals/docs/runners/BasePythonRunner.md

 `BasePythonRunner` is an [abstraction](#contract) of [Python Runners](#implementations).

+`BasePythonRunner` is executed as part of Spark tasks (that run on executors).

 ??? note "Scala Definition"

     `BasePythonRunner` is a type constructor in Scala (_generic class_ in Java) with the following definition: